Liquefied Petroleum Gas: LPG – What is LPG?

 LPG is a versatile, transportable, low carbon fuel.

 Using it requires very little infrastructure, which makes it an excellent choice for developing countries, as well as developed countries.

-LPG is easy to transport, in cylinders or tankers, making it available virtually everywhere.
+LPG products are easy to transport, in cylinders or tankers, making it available virtually everywhere.

 Delivery methods can range from very sophisticated to extremely basic.

 From requiring considerable capital investment to virtually no investment at all.

 Regardless of how it’s delivered, LPG is there when people need it.

 Clean, safe and reliable energy for everyone everywhere.

 Click to Open New Account